 Once you have this plugin, you can add SVG files to your media library and use them, or upload them while editing a page, same as you can raster images.

 This works best in the “blocks” page editor.
 If you’re a holdout who prefers the old Classic editor, you can still do it, but last time I tried it, the image was inserted 1 pixel wide and had to be resized.

 The image in this post is an SVG graphic.
-Click on it to open it in its own page, then you can zoom in all you want and the lines will remain perfectly sharp.
+Right click to open it in its own browser tab, then you can zoom in all you want and the lines will remain perfectly sharp.

 Your information will not be shared (except with MailChimp, who manages the subscriber list).

 One caveat: if you use text in your vector image, it won’t necessarily display in the same font on other people’s screens, because they might not have those fonts installed.
 Try out your image on a different system — your phone, for instance, because it won’t have a lot of different fonts installed.
 If necessary, you can convert the text in your image to drawn objects to get around this.
 The file will be larger, but it’ll display the same on all systems.
 It might also work to install a font plugin — like Google Fonts — and select to make sure that font is available on your website.